-If a material weakness relating to the operation of ICFR continues to exist, the certifying officers should consider whether the deficiency initially relating to the operation of ICFR has become a material weakness relating to the design of ICFR that must be disclosed in the interim, as well as the annual MD&A under sections 5.2 of Form 52-109F1 and Form 52-109F2. - (2) Satisfaction of disclosure requirements in annual MD&A If the certifying officers are able to conclude they can certify the design of ICFR because the issuer has committed to a remediation plan to address the reportable deficiency relating to design prior to filing the certificate, then the issuer would have a reportable deficiency relating to operation since the component, or combination of components, included in the remediation plan to address the reportable deficiency relating to design were not operating as intended at the financial year end.
-In such a case, the disclosure required by paragraph 5.2 of Form 52-109F1 to be included in the issuer's annual MD&A will also satisfy the issuer's disclosure requirements in subparagraphs 6(b)(iii) and 6(b)(iv) of the Form. - (3) Description of a material weakness Disclosure pertaining to an identified material weakness should provide investors with an accurate and complete picture of the material weakness, including its effect on the issuer's ICFR.
-Issuers should consider providing disclosure in the annual or interim MD&A that allows investors to understand the cause of the material weakness and assess the potential impact on, and importance to, the financial statements of the identified material weakness.
-The disclosure will be more useful to investors if it distinguishes between those material weaknesses that may have a pervasive impact on ICFR from those material weaknesses that do not. - 9.7 Disclosure of remediation plans and actions undertaken If an issuer commits to a remediation plan to correct a material weakness relating to the design or operation of ICFR prior
+- (1) Disclosure of a reportable deficiency in ICFR relating to operation If the certifying officers become aware of a reportable deficiency relating to the operation of ICFR that existed at the financial year end, the issuer's annual MD&A should describe the reportable deficiency and the issuer's plans, if any, to remediate the reportable deficiency as required by subparagraphs 6(b)(iii) and (iv) of Form 52-109F1. - (2) Satisfaction of disclosure requirements in annual MD&A If the certifying officers are able to conclude they can certify the design of ICFR because the issuer has committed to a remediation plan to address the reportable deficiency relating to design prior to filing the certificate, then the issuer would have a reportable deficiency relating to operation since the component, or combination of components, included in the remediation plan to address the reportable deficiency relating to design were not operating as intended at the financial year end.
+In such a case, the disclosure required by paragraph 5.2 of Form 52-109F1 to be included in the issuer's annual MD&A will also satisfy the issuer's disclosure requirements in subparagraphs 6(b)(iii) and 6(b)(iv) of the Form. - 8.6 Reporting of changes in ICFR after remediation Once an issuer has completed its remediation it will need to disclose information about the resulting change in the issuer's ICFR in its next annual or interim MD&A as required by paragraph 7 of Form 52-109F1 or 52-109FMP1, as applicable, and paragraph 6 of Form 52-109F2.

-- to filing a certificate, the annual or interim MD&A would describe the issuer's current plans, or any actions already undertaken, for remediating each material weakness. - 8.6 Reporting of changes in ICFR after remediation Once an issuer has completed its remediation it will need towould disclose information about the resulting change in the issuer's ICFR in its next annual or interim MD&A as required by paragraph 7 of Form 52-109F1 or 52-109FMP1, as applicable, and paragraph 6 of Form 52-109F2. - 8.7 Disclosure for venture issuers relying on the ICFR design accommodation - (1) ICFR design accommodation If the certifying officers of a venture issuer become aware of a reportable deficiency relating to design that exists at the end of the applicable period and the venture issuer determines that it cannot reasonably remediate the reportable deficiency, it may rely on the ICFR design accommodation for venture issuers in section 2.2 of the Instrument.
+8.7 Disclosure for venture issuers relying on the ICFR design accommodation

+(1) ICFR design accommodation - If the certifying officers of a venture issuer become aware of a reportable deficiency relating to design that exists at the end of the applicable period and the venture issuer determines that it cannot reasonably remediate the reportable deficiency, it may rely on the ICFR design accommodation for venture issuers in section 2.2 of the Instrument.
 The ICFR design accommodation enables a venture issuer to disclose a reportable deficiency relating to design but does not eliminate an issuer's obligation to design ICFR.